 Then, if you (or your voicemail) pick up, they know it’s a valid number.
 From there, your information could be used internally or sold to other companies.

 After reading all this, you’ve got a solid handle on some of the most common methods companies use to obtain your phone number and email address.
 But how can you prevent them from getting your information in the first place?
 And if you can’t, how can you put and end to the spam and telemarketing calls?

-Part 2: How To Slow the Flood of Spam & Telemarketing Calls
+Part 2: How to Slow the Flood of Spam and Telemarketing Calls

 Are you expecting to completely put an end to unwanted emails and phone calls?
 If so, you’re setting yourself up for disappointment.
 Why?